chncml/approximate-truncated-fourier-series/README.md

 Need Chebfun (https://www.chebfun.org/) to generate the points and weights for the Clenshaw-Curtis (CC) quadrature, the Gauss-Legendre (GL) quadrature and the Newton-Cotes (NC) quadrature.

+Three test functions are used.
+More other two-dimensional functions can be similarly used in our algorithms.